AksanDotDev/discord.py_workshop/part_0.md

 * Head to the bot tab and hit the CTA **Add Bot** button.
 * *For now you may want to untick the public bot option until your bot is 'ready' for general consumption.*
 * Copy your client_id from the general information page of the app.
-* Invite it to your test server by modifying this link:
+* Invite it to your test server by modifying this link using your client_id, then following it:
     `https://discord.com/api/oauth2/authorize?client_id=[CLIENT_ID]&scope=bot&permissions=11328`

 ## 0.5 Getting a Token